Crawl Optimization

 - Check crawl status first.
 Ask the agent what's been crawled and when before starting analysis.

-On the Free plan, 25 pages goes further than you'd expect.
-Focus on your top pillar pages plus highest-traffic blog posts — enough for the agent to understand your site's structure, voice, and topical coverage.
+For your free report, a focused crawl goes further than you'd expect.
+Lead with your top pillar pages plus highest-traffic blog posts — enough for the agent to understand your site's structure, voice, and topical coverage and ground its diagnosis in real content.

 Try these prompts